-- gain a better understanding of world class best practices;
+- Gain a better understanding of world class best practices; and

-Grants of up to $200,000 are available for businesses, researchers and industry groups to develop and evaluate innovative ideas to a stage where they can attract other funding for further development through to commercialisation.
+- Develop and evaluate innovative ideas to a stage where they can attract other investment for further development through to commercialisation.

 Investments made in Agribusiness Innovation Grants are targeted in areas that encourage and support innovative solutions that benefit the food and fibres sector.